bigsky77/dreary-dwarf/src/content/post/mina_1.md

 ## 1. Introduction

-Interactive proofs are transforming cryptography and blockchains.
-These mathematical techniques serve as the foundation for advanced systems like Mina.
-Mina uses sophisticated proof systems to create a compact blockchain.
-At just 22kB, Mina enables trustless verification on common devices such as phones and web browsers.
-This feat stems from the clever application of interactive proofs and their modern variants.

 This series will explore the fundamentals of interactive proofs and their practical applications.
-We'll examine how Mina uses these concepts to enable zero-knowledge programmability, enhance privacy, and improve scalability.
+With a focus on how cutting-edge protocols like Mina leverages these concepts to achieve scalability, privacy, and efficient verification.
 Our goal is to bridge the gap between abstract mathematics and real-world implementations.
 Whether you're well-versed in cryptography or new to the field, we aim to provide insights into how these mathematical ideas shape modern blockchain design.

 ## 2. Foundations of Interactive Proofs

+Interactive proofs(IP) enable a prover to convince a verifier of a statement’s truth through structured interactions.
+These proofs are key to building efficient, scalable systems like Mina, where verification can be performed on lightweight devices without sacrificing security.

-Interactive proofs involve two parties: a prover $P$ and a verifier $V$.
+These proofs involve two parties: a prover $P$ and a verifier $V$.
 The prover aims to convince the verifier of a statement's truth through a series of interactions.
 Let $(P, V)$ be an interactive proof system for a language $L$.
-Key Properties: Completeness and Soundness
 Two fundamental properties define the strength of an interactive proof system:

-Completeness: If the statement is true, an honest prover should convince an honest verifier with certainty.
-Formally:
+**Completeness:** If the prover is honest and the statement is true, the verifier should always be convinced of the statement’s correctness.
+This ensures that the proof system behaves as expected when both parties follow the rules.

 $$
 \forall{x} \in L \ P_{r_p, r_v}[<P_{r_p}(x, r_p), V_{r_v}(x, r_v)> = 1] = 1
 $$
 Here, $r_p$ and $r_v$ represent the random inputs to the prover and verifier respectively.

-Soundness: If the statement is false, no prover (even a dishonest one) should be able to convince the verifier, except with small probability.
+**Soundness**: If the statement is false, no prover (even a dishonest one) should be able to convince the verifier, except with small probability.
 Formally:
 $$
 \forall{x} \notin L \ \tilde{P_r}[<\tilde{P}, V(x, r)=1>] = 1/2
 $$
 $\tilde{P}$ represents any potential prover strategy, including dishonest ones, and $r$ is the verifier's random input.

-Prover-Verifier Model and Basic Protocols
+#### Prover-Verifier Model and Basic Protocols
 The structure of interactive proof systems can be represented as:
 $$
 \Pr_{r_1,\ldots,r_n}\left[V^{\pi_1,\ldots,\pi_n}(x,r_1,\ldots,r_n) = 1 \Bigg|